In this article

 Studies show that ADHD adults consistently underestimate task duration by 30-50%.
 A task you think will take 2 hours actually takes 3.
 A project you think will take a week actually takes 10 days.

-The Deadline Planner accounts for this automatically.
-When you enter a deadline, the template calculates effective working days with buffer built in.
+The Daily OS deadline pages bake this in.
+When you set a deadline, you work from effective working days with buffer already accounted for.
 This means:

-- If you have 10 working days, the planner treats it like 7
+- If you have 10 working days, you plan as if you have 7

-- Tasks get distributed across the buffered timeline
+- Tasks get spread across the buffered timeline

 - You have built-in slack for the inevitable ADHD tax on time

 You don’t have to remember to add buffer.
-The system does it for you.
+The framework prompts you to do it every time.

 Tracking Progress (The Dopamine Part)

-- A progress bar filling up as you complete tasks
+- A progress bar you shade in as you complete tasks

 - A log of every completed task with time variance (how long it actually took vs. your estimate)